zaneb/pacemaker-cloud/README.markdown

 ### User modifies the deployment configuration

 1. Cloud management software sends cpe the assembly & service config in XML (via QMF).
-Note very simerlar to what pacemaker PE wants.
+Note very similar to what pacemaker PE wants.
 2. CPE sees the DPE is already running.
 3. CPE stores the config somewhere (DB or file)
 4. CPE then notifys the DPE that the config has changed.